-Normally, I wouldn’t even mention that if you intend to do some serious sightseeing walking, you should choose comfort over style – whereby owing to some of the supermodels, today, even comfy Birkenstock sandals are considered stylish let alone fashionable sneakers.
+Normally, I wouldn’t even mention that if you intend to do some serious sightseeing walking, you should choose comfort over style.
+Whereby, we owe it to some of the supermodels that today, even comfy Birkenstock sandals are considered stylish.
+Just like fashionable sneakers.

-This said, on my visits to national parks and even archeological sites, I’m often surprised – if not shocked – what some ladies are wearing: Flip flops, strappy sandals, or even heels!
+This said, on my visits to national parks and even archeological sites, I’m often surprised – if not shocked – by what some ladies are wearing.
+They visit in flip-flops, strappy sandals, or even heels!

-They might look more sophisticated than me in pictures, but at night, after a long day of exploring various sites, I don’t envy them – their feet must be raw!
+They might look more sophisticated than me in pictures.
+Nevertheless, at night, after a long day of exploring various sites, I don’t envy them.
+Their feet must be raw!

 Therefore: Follow the example of the supermodels and wear comfortable shoes that support your feet and ankles.